AMOSTING Button Art Color Matching Mosaic Pegboard

 Age Range: 3 and up (or even younger)

 Button art sets let little kids get in on the fun of Lite-Brite-style toys, as those little pegs can be challenging for little fingers to control.
-Not so with these wide, smooth, circular buttons, which are perfectly shaped for smaller hands and also help develop those fine motor skills.
+Not so with these wide, smooth, circular buttons, which are perfectly shaped for smaller hands that are still developing those fine motor skills.

 This game doesn’t come with instructions, but perhaps they just aren’t needed, as 3-year-old Nova intuitively figured out exactly what to do.